hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 >
 > For more information see [MGRS coordinates](https://en.wikipedia.org/wiki/Military_Grid_Reference_System) (Wikipedia).

-Enable the overlay in the settings by selecting the checkbox:
-**Application Settings > General > Miscellaneous > Display MGRS coordinates**.

 ## Fly Toolbar

-The fly toolbar is used to execute flight and preflight operations that do not require a specific map position.
+The _Fly View Toolbar_ is used to execute flight and preflight operations that do not require a specific map position.

 ![Fly View Toolbar](images/fly_view_toolbar.png) \